 * * * *

 I’ll say it again in a different way.
 We seem to discern this thing the “Other” (i.e., the rest of the universe).
 It definitely seems to be larger than ourselves, and it seems to have existed before us and will, apparently, exist after us.
 Within it we have a temporary freehold.
 We own this “self” only for a brief duration (as measured by the quantities it construes as “time”).
 The radical thing about this self is that it seems to contain – or at least behold – the infinite Other.
-This self sees the stars, as well as, moreover, the black spaces between the stars.
+This self sees the stars.

 (The institution of a self seems to borrow not only from the time dimension but the space dimension too.
 The body’s “personal space” – that is, the space inside my skin, including my heart and lungs and liver – seems for a lifespan an inalienable possession.
 A piece of three-dimensional territory.)

 I’ve used the word “blessing.”
-Of course supernatural or divine agencies aren’t necessarily involved in our gaining a self.
-One is always aware that this “self” is a construction of nerve impulses that evolved in my species for species-preservation, particularly for the sustenance of society, “society” being another evolutionary innovation, a survival strategy, which will help the species propagate and compete.
+Of course supernatural or divine agencies aren’t involved.
+One is always aware that this “self” is a construction of nerve impulses that evolved for species-preservation, particularly for the sustenance of society, “society” being another evolutionary innovation, a survival strategy, which will help the species propagate and compete.
 The word “blessings” implies supernatural agencies.
 I might have called them simply a list of “good things,” to placate those who are more comforable in announcing skepticism.
-It is reassuring to go back to the scientific fact that all phenomena (the “self” as much as “the stars”) arise naturally from Nature, via evolution.

 * * * *